5.39 – Tuberculosis Screening & Testing

 C. Procedures

-All students who are enrolled in classes on any campus or education center who are at a higher risk for exposure to or infection with TB must undergo mandatory TB testing.
-The testing must be completed prior to registering for classes in the subsequent semester.
+All students identified at a higher risk for exposure to or infection with TB and who are enrolled in courses must undergo mandatory TB testing.
+The testing must be completed by a healthcare professional in the United States prior to registering for courses in the student’s second semester.

-All faculty who are teaching seated classes on any campus or education center who are at a higher risk for exposure to or infection with TB must undergo mandatory TB testing.
+All faculty identified at a higher risk for exposure to or infection with TB must undergo mandatory TB testing.
 The testing must be completed prior to their first day of employment.

 Students and faculty who are at a higher risk for exposure to or infection with TB include the following:

-Person who have resided or worked in high-risk congregate settings (e.g., correctional facilities, long-term care facilities, homeless shelters, etc.);
+• Persons who have lived or worked in high-risk congregate settings (e.g., correctional facilities, long-term care facilities, homeless shelters, etc.);

 D. Definitions

-Tuberculosis – Pulmonary tuberculosis (TB) is a contagious bacterial infection that involves the lungs.
+Tuberculosis or pulmonary tuberculosis (TB), is a contagious bacterial infection that involves the lungs.
 It may spread to other organs.

-United States Centers for Disease Control and Prevention – The national public health institute of the United States.
+United States Centers for Disease Control and Prevention is the national public health institute of the United States.

 E. Authority

-This policy and these procedures are maintained under the authority of the vice chancellor for student affairs and the college director of human resources.
+This policy and these procedures are maintained under the authority of the executive vice chancellor for administrative services.

 F. Related Policies